Nikhil0250/trigno_simd_cpp/README.md

 bin\trigno_benchmark.exe
 ```
 ✅ This will generate the **benchmark results in CSV format** inside the `data/` folder.
+✅ A detailed performance summary is displayed in the terminal upon execution.
 ---

 ## 📊 Reproducing Research Paper Results